Pematangsiantar: Landmarks and Tourism

 Pematangsiantar is famous for its Batak culture, 'Batik' and 'Ulos' fabric, Batak foods, and well-appointed zoo called Taman Hewan Pematangsiantar - (Pematangsiantar Animal Park - Kebun Binatang Pemetangsiantar in Indonesian), with an extensive collection of Indonesian native animals, most notably birds, tigers and apes.
 The zoo itself boasts abundant tropical trees and plants, some of which are very old.
 The location is close to the centre of the city (within walking distance).

+Another place of interest in the city is Vihara Avalokitesvara - a Buddhist Temple housing the Statue of Kwan Im.
+At 22.8 meter high, is the tallest statue of its kind in Indonesia.
+The temple complex is accessible from Jl.
+Pane, and is part of a new temple complex.
+Adjacent to the new complex and connected by a bridge across the Bah Bolon River, the old temple building was burned completely in a fierce blaze in May 2008.

 Other landmarks and tourism spots are :